 2. Help with the DACA application process

-When it comes to applying for DACA, your paperwork must be completed correctly and timely.
+When applying for DACA, your paperwork must be completed correctly and in timely manner.
 Consider that the evidence required for fulfilling all the criteria can be extensive.
 A DACA lawyer can ensure all paperwork is filled out correctly, and she or he can help gather and organize the evidence required.
 Making mistakes on the DACA application forms, or lacking the evidence required for residence and other eligibility criteria, can lead to your case getting dismissed.
 That can put you in the difficult situation of not having legal status after you announced yourself to the authorities.

 3. Protecting your legal rights and representing your best interests

 Your DACA attorney will fight for your best interests and will protect your legal rights comprehensively.
 Having a lawyer by your side can be crucial, especially if you are not sure whether you can provide evidence for all of the necessary criteria for DACA, or if you have a criminal record (which can complicate your case).
 Navigating the application process alone can be stressful and complicated and we understand that many immigrants are afraid to the process and reveal their unlawful residence in the United States.

 An experienced immigration attorney can help you get your DACA status and work permit so you can lawfully reside in the United States and do not have to sleep with one eye open.
 Having a work permit and legal status can change your entire life and the life of your loved ones for the better.
 DACA can potentially put an end to the constant struggle of making ends meet without having a work permit in the United States.